cdapio/cdap/cdap-docs/developer/source/examples/purchase.rst

 From within the SDK root directory::

-  bin/cdap-cli.sh execute SELECT * FROM cdap_user_history WHERE customer IN ('Alice','Bob')
+  bin/cdap-cli.sh execute "SELECT * FROM cdap_user_history WHERE customer IN ('Alice','Bob')"

 This will submit the query, using the *History* table in the ``cdap_user`` namespace, wait for its completion and then retrieve and print all results, one by one::

-  Query handle is ad004d63-7e8d-44f8-b53a-33f3cf3bd5c8.
   ["Alice","[{\"customer\":\"Alice\",\"product\":\"grapefruit\",\"quantity\":12,\"price\":10
     \"purchasetime\":1403737694225}]"]
   ["Bob","[{\"customer\":\"Bob\",\"product\":\"orange\",\"quantity\":6,\"price\":12